keycube/lightManager/README.md

 # Attributes

 ### RAIMBOW_COLOR
-This integer is a number between 0 and 255 which is incremented or decremented with the RAIMBOWDIRECTION variable.
+This integer is a number between 0 and 255 which is incremented or decremented with the [RAIMBOW_INCREASE](https://github.com/keycube/lightManager/blob/main/README.md#raimbow_increase) variable and updated in the [updateRaimbowColor](https://github.com/keycube/lightManager/blob/main/README.md#updateraimbowcolorself) function.

 | Type | Default |
 |--|--|
 | [int]() | 0 |

-### RAIMBOW_DIRECTION
+### RAIMBOW_INCREASE
-This integer is used in the raimbowColorUpdate function to update each RAIMBOWCOLOR step (1 in one direction and -1 in the other).
+This integer is used in the [updateRaimbowColor](https://github.com/keycube/lightManager/blob/main/README.md#updateraimbowcolorself) function to update each [RAIMBOW_COLOR](https://github.com/keycube/lightManager/blob/main/README.md#raimbow_color) step (1 in one direction and -1 in the other).

 | Type | Default |
 |--|--|
 | [int]() | 1 |

 ### BRIGHTNESS
-This integer is used in the raimbowColorUpdate function to update each RAIMBOWCOLOR step (1 in one direction and -1 in the other).
+This float is a number between 0 and 0,1 which is incremented or decremented with the [BRIGHTNESS_INCREASE](https://github.com/keycube/lightManager/blob/main/README.md#raimbow_direction) variable and updated in the [updateBrightness](https://github.com/keycube/lightManager/blob/main/README.md#updatebrightnessself) function.

 | Type | Default |
 |--|--|
 | [float]() | 0,1 |

 ### BRIGHTNESS_INCREASE
-This integer is used in the raimbowColorUpdate function to update each RAIMBOWCOLOR step (1 in one direction and -1 in the other).
+This integer is used in the [updateBrightness](https://github.com/keycube/lightManager/blob/main/README.md#updatebrightnessself) function to update [BRIGHTNESS](https://github.com/keycube/lightManager/blob/main/README.md#brightness) (-0,0005 in one direction and 0,0005 in the other).

 | Type | Default |
 |--|--|